jmcvetta/esphealth/esphealth/unit-test/readme.txt

 to extract more cases from data loaded: run the extract_epic command it outputs to /srv/esp-data/fake

-the folders below have the files with patients, labs, meds, providers and encounters and vaccinations they only test some basic events/cases, not all the heuristics are included.
+the folders listed below have the files with patients, labs, meds, providers and encounters and vaccinations they only contain a limited set of test cases, not all the heuristics are included.
 Definitions for the heuristics can be found in nodis/events.py and hef/defs.py in 2.2 in esp 3 they are under src/disease-<d name>/<d name>.py and
-heuristics and disease notification base definitions are under hef and nodis folders in the base.py ili/vaers chlamydia pertussis tb acute hep a syphillis
+heuristics and disease notification base definitions are under hef and nodis folders in the base.py ili vaers chlamydia pertussis tb acute hep a syphillis lyme